dbpedia/databus-client/docs/overview/roadmap.md

 ### Mapping-Layer

 #### Implemented features
- * Tarql has been implemented for mapping from TSD to RDF
+ * [Tarql](https://tarql.github.io/) has been implemented for mapping from TSD to RDF Triples.
- *
+ * Apache Jena and Apache Spark are used to achieve the RDF Triples to TSD mapping.
+ * Apache Jena is used for RDF Triples <-> RDF Quads mappings.

 #### Future Work
- * We plan to provide a plugin mechanism to incorporate more sophisticated format.mapping engines as [RML](http://rml.io), R2RML, [R2R](http://wifo5-03.informatik.uni-mannheim.de/bizer/r2r/) (for owl:equivalence translation) and XSLT.
+ * Provide a plugin mechanism to incorporate more sophisticated format.mapping engines as [RML](http://rml.io), R2RML, [R2R](http://wifo5-03.informatik.uni-mannheim.de/bizer/r2r/) (for owl:equivalence translation) and XSLT.

+## Current State

+**Beta**:
+The Databus Client should produce expected results for compression conversion and file format conversion.
+Errors could occure for the mapping process.
+Please expect some code refactoring and fluctuation.

+### Limitations of mappings
+**TSD -> RDF Quads**: Due to the limitations of Tarql, there is no mapping from TSD to RDF Quads possible at the moment.
+**RDF Triples -> TSD**: The mapping results in a wide table, no more precise mapping is possible yet.